-Join us for an afternoon enjoying time with fellow Aggies on this special day for our University: Aggie Muster Day.
+Join us for an evening enjoying time with fellow Aggies on this special day for our University: Aggie Muster Day.

 Our club calendar year runs Muster – Muster, but you are welcome to pay your dues at any point in the year!
 Dues help pay for events, a small portion goes towards our scholarship, and you will receive discounts on some events as well as an item of club merchandise (provided at Muster for those paying dues with their Muster tickets).

 *Please note, no matter what point in the year you pay dues, they will expire when it is time to purchase your tickets for the next Muster.

 The Muster Tradition

 Aggies gathered together on June 26, 1883, to live over again their college days, the victories and defeats won and lost upon the drill field and in the classroom.
 By April 21, 1903, this annual gathering evolved into a celebration of Texas Independence on San Jacinto Day.
 These early meetings included field games and banquets for Aggies to reflect and celebrate their memories of Aggieland.
 “Let every alumni answer a roll call,” wrote the Former Students.
 It was not until 1922, however, that April 21 became the official day of events for all Aggies; thus, the annual tradition of Muster was born.
 The March 1923 Texas Aggie urged, “If there is an A&M man in one hundred miles of you, you are expected to get together, eat a little, and live over the days you spent at the A&M College of Texas.”